fteychene/packer-kvm-debian-sample/README.md

 ❯ ssh debian@10.0.100.200
 debian@10.0.100.200's password:
 Linux localhost 5.10.0-11-amd64 #1 SMP Debian 5.10.92-1 (2022-01-18) x86_64

-The programs included with the Debian GNU/Linux system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-# BEGIN ANSIBLE MANAGED BLOCK
 ██╗    ██╗███████╗██╗      ██████╗ ██████╗ ███╗   ███╗███████╗
 ██║    ██║██╔════╝██║     ██╔════╝██╔═══██╗████╗ ████║██╔════╝
 ██║ █╗ ██║█████╗  ██║     ██║     ██║   ██║██╔████╔██║█████╗